 So, if we arrive somewhere with a “What shall we do now?” question and we are both undecided, we promise to say “Yes” to the first thing one of us suggests.
 We used to say, “Oh well yes, we could do that, but we could also do this – or what about that?” and that’s when the arguments and disengagement sets in.

 So now, we do the first thing, because obviously the person suggesting it was quite keen on the idea and shouldn’t be talked out of it.
 Plus, taking action and doing something, and trusting in serendipity leads on to other ideas afterward.

-Instead of worrying about who does what for each trip, we have a system: I book flights, he handles on the ground transportation.
+Instead of worrying about who does what for each trip, we have a system: I book flights, and he handles on-the-ground transportation.
 I find hotels, he deals with check-in.
 I sketch out destination options, he finds the best way for us to get there.

 Kate Storm – Our Escape Clause